nerdyman/dx-scripts/README.md

 ## What do the Scripts do?

 - Install Ubuntu for WSL
-- Install standard development utilities
+- Install standard development distro packages
 - Install and configure [Zsh](https://www.zsh.org/)
   - Set the default shell to Zsh
   - Install [Oh My Zsh](https://ohmyz.sh/)